matusm/Kcsv2Bcr/README.md

 `--iso` : Force output file to be ISO 25178-71:2012 compliant (not recommended, Gwyddion will currently ignore metadata of this format).

+`--extended (-e)` : Output file with extended trailer (all metadata of the original CSV file).

-`--mask (-m)` : Replace (mask) missing or invalid data points with a neutral value.
+`--mask (-m)` : Replace (or mask) missing or invalid data points with a neutral value.
 Supported values are:

 0: do nothing (invalid points stay invalid)